nicohiggs/football_annotations/README.md

 * **play_type**: denotes the type of play, usually if it was a run or pass play

 ![alt text](csv_after.png)

+When you are finished annotating a video, save and upload the new updated .csv to ... with the same filename.

 ### camera_view